Halloween Sale: Flat 70% + Addl. 25% Off + 30 Days Extra Lab on all Courses | Use Coupon HS25 in Checkout | Offer Expires InEnroll Now

 Now lets try to execute the job again.
 It started the job.
 You can check the progress of the job using the console.
 Copy the application ID from the running job.
 Now, open a new web console and run command

-Also, note that if these files were generated by mapper, the name would -m instead -r after part.
+Also, note that if these files were generated by mapper, the name would be -m instead of -r after part.

-Now, lets take a look at the contents of the file.
-The result is tab separated plain text.
+The result is tab-separated plain text.
 The first column is the word and second column is the number of times the word has occurred.
 Also, notice that the result is sorted by the word alphabetically.
 Press enter to view more content.
 Press

 You can modify the code using nano and recompile and run.

 Say, we want to change the output location.
 So, we are going to edit the driver using a text editor in unix called nano.

 we are changing the output folder to javamrout1 and saving the results by pressing